 - 1. Visit the COPP's website, https://politicalpractices.mt.gov/.
-On the homepage, click the red Access CERS button above the Contact Us information on the right side. - 2.
-From the CERS dashboard, select the Sign In (with arrow) icon.
-This will take you to the ePass Montana login - 3.
-Access CERS via Okta: - If you already have an active Okta account, you may log in using that username and password. - If you do not already have an active Okta account or cannot remember your login information, Click the Login button.
+From COPP's homepage, click the red 'Access CERS' icon on the right side of the screen. - 2.
+From the CERS dashboard, click the green 'Access my Account' icon.
+Doing so will prompt you to login to CERS via Okta.

+3. Login to CERS via Okta:

+- If you already have an active Okta account, you may log in using that username and password. - If you do not already have an active Okta account or cannot remember your login information, Click the Login button.
 From there, Okta gives you the option to create a new account (See the Okta home page).